 Medical vs. cash benefits.
 Historically, medical benefits paid to health care providers have been a smaller share of workers' compensation benefits than cash benefits paid to injured workers (Figure 2).
-Beginning in 2008 and continuing through 2019, however, medical and cash benefits have accounted for roughly equal shares of total benefits (Table 5).
-In 2020 and 2021, medical benefits accounted for 47.5 percent of total benefits paid -the lowest share since 2005.
-While medical benefits dropped steeply in 2020, they increased by just under \$400 million in 2021, despite maintaining roughly the same percentage of medical benefits as a portion of all benefits.
+Beginning in 2008 and continuing through 2019, however, medical and cash benefits accounted for roughly equal shares of total benefits (Table 5).
+Then, beginning in 2020, medical benefits have once again accounted for less than half of total benefits paid.
+In 2022, medical benefits efits were 47.1 percent of total benefits paid-the lowest share since 2003.
+Although the share of total benefits attributed to medical benefits decreased in 2022, the amount of medical benefits increased by more than \$600 million.